hankeliu2015/snap_calculator/readme.md

 - input data validation 2: If user add operators more than the numbers can operate, operLimitValidation() function will console log a message to ask user re-enter.
 The function will remove the the numbers and operators user just entered.

+- add text colors for command line output messages

 - calculator utility features 1 - add 'clear' command for user to clear up all numbers 'saved' in calculator

-- calculator utility features 2 - user should have an undo command to undo clear-all-data.
+- calculator utility features 2 - user might want an undo command to undo clear-all-data.

-- user instruction and examples: need more details content and better format.
+- user instruction and examples: need more details content, better format and colors.

 - decimal palce: before getting into it, I would rather collect more user feedback.

-- error text need color

 ### Build With

 - Node.js
+- JavaScript
 - Readline module
-- JavaScript
+- chalk

 ## Getting started